dww100/nc3rs-r-tutorial/docs/basic_graphing.md

 *R* has many graphing options.
-Here we introduce those available without any libraries, this is known as base graphing.
+Here we introduce those available without any libraries.
+This is known as base graphing.
-In this introduction we will only cover how to make quick plots using these functions but they are in fact very flexible and can easily be made publication quality.
+In this introduction, we will only cover how to make quick plots using these functions but they are in fact very flexible and can easily be made publication quality.

 ## Scatter plot